 Double vision affecting both eyes is usually a symptom of a squint.

 This is where problems with the eye muscles or nerves cause the eyes to look in slightly different directions.

-Squints are more common in children but they don't always cause double vision.
+Squints are more common in children but they do not always cause double vision.
 An untreated squint in children under 7 causes a lazy eye instead.

 Squints in adults are sometimes a sign of a more serious condition.

-Double vision affecting one eye is less common.
+Double vision affecting 1 eye is less common.
 It's usually caused by eye problems such as:

 You must tell the Driver and Vehicle Licensing Agency (DVLA) if you're diagnosed with double vision as it could affect your ability to drive.